 Speaking on the Jo of Nishioka Tsuneo-shihanü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@ü@Japanese

-1) "Foreword" and "Regarding the Uchi no Suji" -Translation by Arun Roberts and edited by Greg Clarke, representative, Sumera Budo-juku, Australia Branch.
+1) "Foreword" "Regarding the Uchi no Suji"and"Looking to future", Translation by Arun Roberts and edited by Greg Clarke, representative, Sumera Budo-juku, Australia Branch.

-2) "Regarding Te no Uchi" -Translation by Hiroshi Matsuoka and edited by Russ Ebert, Aichi, Japan
+2) "Regarding Te no Uchi" -Translation by Hiroshi Matsuoka, Aichi, Japan.

 ü@1.First of all: